 7) I've tried Kegels and it didn't help.
-Should I still try Pelvic Floor Therapy?
+Should I still try Pelvic Health Physical Therapy?

 We get this question all the time and the answer is always yes!
 Why?
 Studies show that 70% of women with pelvic floor dysfunction perform a kegel incorrectly with verbal instructions alone.
-Many individuals (men, women, and children) adopt incorrect muscle patterns and compensations.
+Many individuals (men, women, and children) adopt incorrect muscle patterns and compensations within or outside of the pelvic floor that can cause pelvic floor dysfunction.
 With our expertise we can help you find your pelvic floor muscles and ensure that you are using them in coordination with the rest of your body.

 8) Do you treat men?

 Yes!
 Men have pelvic floors too.
-Enlarged prostates and pelvic surgeries can be traumatizing to the pelvic floor muscles which can lead to leakage and/or pain in the penis, testes, and scrotum.
+Enlarged prostates and abdominal, low back, hip surgeries pain can be traumatizing to the pelvic floor muscles which can lead to leakage and/or pain in the penis, testes, and scrotum.
 At Alpine, all of our pelvic floor therapists have special education to assess and treat the pelvic floor in a way that is specific to the male patient.

 9) Do you treat children?